How can you use HED?

 HED annotations use terms from a hierarchically structured vocabulary called a HED schema.
 The HED standard schema contains basic terms common across most experiments, while HED library schemas extend the vocabulary for specialized domains like clinical EEG, movie annotation, or language studies.

-Challenges for schema builders#
+Challenges for schema builders

-Without structured schema development
+Without structured schemas

 • Inconsistent terminology across studies